-Being an owner of a globally diversified portfolio of high-quality real assets that generate sustainable and growing distributions over the long-term, our investors are rewarded through both growing income and capital appreciation.
+Being an owner of a globally diversified portfolio of high-quality real assets that generate sustainable and growing distributions over the long-term, investors are rewarded through both growing income and capital appreciation.

 We consider the below investment themes relevant when making capital allocations to our real asset portfolio: